JEFH507/org-chart-goose-orchestrator/Demo/Demo fixes/Vault_Token Vs AppRole Token.md

 **After simple restart (no volume deletion):**

-- ✅ Token still valid (if not expired)
+- ✅ Token still valid (if not expired, total length of the Vault Toke is 32 days)
 - ✅ No need to regenerate
 - ✅ Just restart Controller